 - A. Selection criteria to be used in determining the allocation of federal low-income housing tax credits: - 1.
 Project location and site suitability. - 2.
 Market demand and local housing needs. - 3.
 Serving the lowest income tenants. - 4.
 Serving qualified tenants for the longest periods. - 5.
 Design and quality of construction. - 6.
 Financial structure and long-term viability. - 7.
 Use of federal project-based rental assistance. - 8.
 Use of mortgage subsidies. - 9.
 Experience of development team and management agent(s). - 10.
 Serving persons with disabilities and the homeless. - 11.
 Willingness to solicit referrals from public housing waiting lists. - 12.
 Tenant populations of individuals with children. - 13.
 Projects intended for eventual tenant ownership. - 14.
-Projects that are part of a Community Revitalization Plan. - 15.
+Projects that are part of a Community redevelopment effortRevitalization Plan. - 15.
 Energy efficiency. - 16.
 Historic nature of the buildings. - B. Threshold, underwriting and process requirements for project applications and tax credit awards. - C. Description of the Agency's compliance monitoring program, including procedures to notify the Internal Revenue Service of noncompliance with the requirements of the program.

 In the process of administering the low-income housing tax credit and Rental Production Program (RPP), the Agency will make decisions and interpretations regarding project applications and the Plan.
 Unless otherwise stated, the Agency is entitled to the full discretion allowed by law in making all such decisions and interpretations.
 The Agency reserves the right to amend, modify, or withdraw provisions contained in the Plan that are inconsistent or in conflict with state or federal laws or regulations.
+In the event of a major:

+- natural disaster, or

+- disruption in the financial markets, or

+- reduction in subsidy resources available, including tax credits and RPP funding,

-In the event of a major natural disaster or disruption in the financial markets, the Agency may disregard any section of the Plan, including point scoring and evaluation criteria, that interferes with an appropriate response.
+the Agency may disregard any section of the Plan, including point scoring and evaluation criteria, that interferes with an appropriate response.